deadflare/printhere/README.md

 the function doesnt print anything itself, it just returns the string to be printed, so an std::cout is needed

-can enter any number of variables separated by comma to be printed
+can enter any number of variables separated by comma to be printed. if no variables are entered, only output will be "here"

 can also enter direct strings, such as variable names